Glottography/tutorials/README.md

 ## What you need

-The only essential input is **a digital raster image of a language map** (e.g., PNG, JPG, TIFF) from a citable scientific publication.
+The only essential input is **a digital raster image of a language map** (e.g., a PNG, JPG, TIFF) from a citable scientific publication.
 For software, you need [QGIS](https://qgis.org), an open-source geographic information system (GIS), and [Python 3](https://www.python.org/), a free and open-source programming language.

 ## Output